-This Chapter includes an overview of Growth Management strategies, and Figure 12 Growth Management identifies where growth will be prioritized.
+This Chapter includes an overview of Growth Management strategies, and Figure 20: Growth Management Areas identifies where growth will be prioritized.
 Growth management policy provides direction for how a community will grow and develop, where growth will and will not occur, and where growth will be prioritized.
 Growth management is a fundamental tool for achieving sustainability goals because the way land is developed influences how people travel around their community, how frequently residents socially interact with each other, and the amount of environmental disturbance that will occur to facilitate growth.

-As Section 3 outlines, if the Cariboo Gold Project is approved, the District of Wells is likely to experience significant change over the next twenty years.
-If 15% to 40% of mine employees choose to relocate to the District of Wells, the population is estimated to increase by 142-380 people by 2025, thus more than doubling the current population of the District of Wells.
-If a new mine is to open in 2025, there would be a significant and immediate need for housing in the District.
-Depending on how many mine workers choose to live in town, the need for new housing could range from 124-282 to 276 additional homes.
-In comparison, if the District were to continue "business as usual" and the mine does not open, 29 homes will be required.
+As Section 2.7 outlines, the District of Wells could experience significant change over the next twenty years.
+If 10% to 20% of new employees (resulting from mining or seasonal tourism enterprises) choose to relocate to the District of Wells, the population is estimated to increase by approximately 40-80 people by 2025.
+In an enhanced growth scenario, where a new mine opens and local tourism operations see expansion of their operations, there would be a significant and immediate need for housing in the District.
+Depending on how many workers choose to live in town, the need for new housing could range from 25 - 50 additional homes.
+In comparison, if the District were to continue "business as usual", demand for new homes could remain static.

-As is outlined in Section 5.5, currently, 73% of the District of Wells housing stock is single-family dwellings, and the remaining 27% is multi-family housing (apartments, duplexes, or townhomes).
-If the Cariboo Gold Project proposal is approved, the District of Wells could meet its residential land needs with 21 to 48 acres of land developed with a mix of 29% multi-family and 71% single-family.
-Within the Wells Town Centre there is sufficient vacant land to meet this development need.
-Section 3 provides four key sites that would provide a total of 60 acres of developable land within the existing footprint of the Wells Town Centre.
+As is outlined in Section 5.5, currently, 70% of the District of Wells housing stock is single-family dwellings, and the remaining 30% is multi-family housing (apartments, duplexes, or townhomes).
+In an enhanced growth scenario, the District of Wells could meet its residential land needs with 3.6 - 5.6 hectares (9 - 14 acres) of land developed with a mix of 29% multi-family and 71% single-family.
+Within the Wells Townsite area there is sufficient vacant land to meet this development need.